eugenb/web/README.md

 ### I'm involved in

-* [IAȘI AI](https://iasi.ai), the artificial intelligence community of Iași, bringing together artificial intelligence enthusiasts
+#### [IAȘI AI](https://iasi.ai), the artificial intelligence community of Iași

+> IAȘI AI had its first meetup on June 14th 2017, bringing together artificial intelligence enthusiasts and becoming a place for anyone interested in learning about artificial intelligence, its applications and impact, quickly transitioning from a newly-born community to one of the most active technical communities of Iași.

-* [OWASP Iași Chapter](https://owasp.org/www-chapter-iasi/), the local OWASP chapter of Iași, the place to learn about application security
+#### [OWASP Iași Chapter](https://owasp.org/www-chapter-iasi/), the local OWASP chapter of Iași, the place to learn about application security

-* [Create Change](https://createchange.ro), a non-profit organization aiming to support creative industries, spurring innovation and accelerating development
+#### [Create Change](https://createchange.ro), a non-profit organization aiming to support creative industries, spurring innovation and
+  accelerating development

 ### Projects